PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   generated source unless the preserved rule already required a bounded scan.
 - Former loop `continue` behavior is represented explicitly in helper results;
   extraction must not silently allow later rules to run.
+- General binary repair remains first.
+The downstream-evidence fallback is called only from its unchanged no-rewrite branch, and its returned CF evidence is visible to the following Resize repair in the same scan.
+- The fallback deliberately retains its narrower positional grammar and legacy `_in` naming evidence.
+It additionally requires an immediate matching BN, direct return, or channel-first Resize; mismatched channels and mixed-layout names remain no-ops.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.